 At The Pittsburgh Foundation, Doug is responsible for developing and implementing all communications activities, ensuring they connect to audiences the foundation needs to reach to be effective in its work.
 Internally, he is a communications advisor to the president, board, senior managers and partner organizations.
 Externally, he is responsible for communications strategies that educate and engage the public on issues that are important to the foundation’s initiatives.

-At the Endowments, Doug was one of the founders of h, a full-color, quarterly magazine that uses narrative writing and documentary-style photography to explain the work of the foundation and its grantees.
-He also directed production of other internal publications.
-At the foundation and for other organizations, he has written speeches, OpEds, blog pieces and directed public messaging campaigns that include use of social media and multi-platform advertising.
+At the Endowments, Doug was one of the founders of a quarterly magazine that uses narrative writing and documentary-style photography to explain the work of the foundation and its grantees.
+He also developed storytelling capacity on digital platforms and through social media tools on the foundation’s efforts on such issues as eliminating a serious regional air quality problem, offering better life prospects for young African American men and boys, and raising economic prospects in struggling city neighborhoods.
+At the foundation and for other organizations, he has written speeches, OpEds, blog pieces and directed public messaging campaigns featuring multi-platform advertising.
 He has extensive experience working with the news media, acting as spokesman for foundations, government and nonprofit organizations.